 A multi-faceted campaign raising awareness and support for prevention and treatment of cervical cancer, the Es Tiempo campaign was produced in partnership with the University of Southern California Norris Comprehensive Cancer Center, Keck School of Medicine and the Annenberg School for Communication and Journalism.

 RECENT PROJECT DEVELOPMENTS:

-Partnering institutions USC Norris Comprehensive Cancer Center and Annenberg School of Communication and Journalism convened the Es Tiempo Control team with support from the California Community Foundation and are planning pilot rollout, focus testing and assessment of Es Tiempo in several clinics around Los Angeles, in the Spring and Summer of 2015.
+- FALL 2014: Partnering institutions USC Norris Comprehensive Cancer Center, Keck School of Medicine and Annenberg School of Communication and Journalism convened the Es Tiempo Control team with support from the California Community Foundation and are planning pilot rollout, focus testing and assessment of Es Tiempo in several clinics around Los Angeles, in the Spring and Summer of 2015.

 Design Brief / Challenge

 Students were challenged to create communications to persuade Latinas in Los Angeles’ underserved communities to comply with clinical guidelines for cervical-cancer screening.